rust-lang/book/2018-edition/src/ch14-03-cargo-workspaces.md

 rand = "0.3.14"
 ```

-We can now add `extern crate rand;` to the *add-one/src/lib.rs* file, and
+We can now add `use rand;` to the *add-one/src/lib.rs* file, and building the
-building the whole workspace by running `cargo build` in the *add* directory
+whole workspace by running `cargo build` in the *add* directory will bring in
-will bring in and compile the `rand` crate:
+and compile the `rand` crate:

 ```text
 $ cargo build